Psychology Says There's 7 Factors That End Someone's Attraction To You, No Matter How Pretty You Are

 RELATED: What Happens To Your Brain On A Chemical Level When You Fall In Love?

-7. Forgetting to try new things together
+7. Never trying new things together

 Being open to exploring something new can bring a lot of spice to your relationship.
-Check out a tantric yoga class for couples or look for a video on a couple’s massage.
+Check out a tantric yoga class for couples, or look for a video on a couple’s massage.
 Explore different fantasies with each other.
 You can even take a cooking or baking class with the intention of creating a romantic meal together.
 Variety is the spice that creates more chemistry.

 If there seems to be no chemistry between the two of you and you’re afraid that the spark has left your relationship, take action to rekindle the romance in your life.
 You’ll find that your love can deepen to be more exquisite the longer you are together.
+And you may discover that the passion you shared at the beginning is shallow compared to the love you experienced over many decades with your partner.